Daily Almanac for

-Synonyms for still
+Synonyms of still

 Noun

-1. still, photograph, photo, exposure, pic
+1. still, photograph, photo, exposure, picture, pic

 usage: a static photograph (especially one taken from a movie and used for advertising purposes); "he wanted some stills for a magazine ad"